solana-foundation/developer-content/content/guides/getstarted/rust-to-solana.md

 To get started, the
-[solana-program crate](https://crates.io/crates/solana-program) is required for every on-chain Solana program written with Rust.
-This is the base library for all on-chain Rust programs.
+[solana-program crate](https://crates.io/crates/solana-program) is required for every onchain Solana program written with Rust.
+This is the base library for all onchain Rust programs.
 The library defines macros for the required **program entrypoint** _(see below)_, **core data types**, **logging macros**, and more.